dvoltaire/website-availability/README.md

 ~❯

 ```
- To Run the scripts, Follow the steps below for some simple system configuration, then change to the `src` directory and run:
+The producer and consumer scripts use the same config file.
+We have to run separately either in the same machine or on two different machines or environment.
+The only requirements is to update the configuration and secrets directory with the correct data and secrets to access the Database and the Kafka server.

 ```sh=
 # To run the the producer:
 python3 producer_metrics.py